ga-wdi-pvd/http-mvc-intro-rails/README.md

 - These are ActiveRecord models!
 - These define the relationships between models.
 In the case of Tunr, we have a simple one-many relationship: one artist has many songs

-## Error Driven Development
+## Reading Rails Errors
 One of the best part about Rails is the errors!
 What?

 Rails provides detailed, and understandable, errors that allow you to take the necessary steps to build a working app.
 We won't go too deep into them during this class, but you will get plenty of exposure during the upcoming lessons!
 Lets go into our browser and go to `http://localhost:3000/mispelledartists` and we'll see:

 ![no route error](images/no_route.png)